"Encyclopedia Brown" author Donald Sobol, 87, dies

-NEW YORK (Reuters) - Donald J. Sobol, best known for his popular “Encyclopedia Brown” detective series of children’s books, has died.
+NEW YORK, July 16 (Reuters) - Donald J. Sobol, best known for his popular “Encyclopedia Brown” detective series of children’s books, has died.
 He was 87.

-Sobol, the author of dozens of fiction and nonfiction books but was mostly celebrated for his engaging mystery books, died last week in South Miami, Florida, publisher Penguin said in a statement on Monday.
-He died of natural causes after a brief illness.
+Sobol, the author of dozens of fiction and nonfiction books but who was mostly celebrated for his engaging mystery books, died last week, publisher Penguin said in a statement on Monday.
+It did not state the cause of death.

 “Thanks to Donald, generations of children have learned to read and solve mysteries alongside Encyclopedia Brown, one of the most iconic characters in children’s literature,” Don Weisberg, president of Penguin Young Readers Group, said in the statement.

-Sobol’s “Encyclopedia Brown” series began in 1963.
-In each book the amateur boy detective Leroy “Encyclopedia” Brown, a brainy young whiz, solves about 10 different short mysteries.
+Sobol’s “Encyclopedia Brown” series began in 1963 with each book featuring the amateur boy detective Leroy “Encyclopedia” Brown as a brainy young whiz who solves about 10 different short mysteries in each book.
 The series has since influenced other children’s mystery authors and was turned into a 1989 TV series.

 The latest installment, “Encyclopedia Brown and the Case of the Soccer Scheme,” will be published in October.
 The series has been translated into 12 languages and has sold millions of copies worldwide, according to Penguin.